Safer Choices for People Who Use Drugs

 Need Training or more Information?

-Missouri Department of Health and Senior Services is able to provide more information as well as training or presentation opportunities that cover the topics of harm reduction, HIV, viral hepatitis, and STDs.
-For more information, or to request a presentation, send an email to HarmReduction@health.mo.gov.
+Missouri Department of Health and Senior Services can provide more information and presentations on harm reduction, HIV, viral hepatitis, and STDs.
+To request a presentation or for more information, email HarmReduction@health.mo.gov.